Refugee Resettlement

 Refugee resettlement in the US

 Refugee resettlement in the United States is intended to provide a safe haven to those fleeing oppression and war.
-The Refugee Act was passed in 1980 in order to systametize refugee entry into the United States and to better provide a standard array of services to refugees.
-More than 2 million refugees have been resettled in the United States in the first 25 years after the Refugee Act was passed.1
+The Refugee Act was passed in 1980 in order to systematize refugee entry into the United States and to better provide a standard array of services to refugees.
+More than 2 million refugees had been resettled in the United States in the first 25 years alone after the Refugee Act was passed.1

 Since 1975, approximately 2.5 million people have been resettled in the United States.
 As of 2007, 10 countries had resettlement programs.
 Of these countries, the United States accepts more than twice the number of refugees accepted by all of the other countries combined.1